Biography

 • WINNER – Hamilton Gardens Entranceway Commission, Hamilton, NZ

-• INTERNATIONAL ART IN MOTION EXHIBITION, Bos van Ypeij, Tytsjerk, Leeuwarden, Netherlands
+• INTERNATIONAL ART IN MOTION EXHIBITION, Bos van Ypey, Tytsjerk, Leeuwarden, Netherlands

 • WINNER (Open Category) – 2002 KAO International Kinetic Art Competition, Wind Quake, Florida, USA